-The successful candidate should be able to understand and apply technical communication concepts, guidelines and processes, to offer relevant insights and ideas that can aid decision taking.
+The successful candidate should be able to understand and apply technical communication concepts, guidelines, and processes, to offer relevant insights and ideas that can aid decision making.

 Once an applicant passes the test, he/she will be issued a certificate and entered into the STC certification database.
 Certificant's names will also appear on the STC and APMG websites under a list of current, certified practitioners.

 Continuing education units (CEUs) for CPTC Certification are point-based.
-Certifications will be in good standing if a technical communicator keeps current with continuing education requirements by achieving 12 points over a two-year period from the date of certification to remain current.
+Certifications will be considered current if a technical communicator achieves 12 CEU points over a two-year period from the date of certification.
 At the end of the two-year period, point accumulation begins again.